-(Source: Calculations based on World Trade Atlas data)
+(Source: Calculations based on Global Trade Atlas data)

-(Retained Imports = Gross Imports into Hong Kong - Re-exports out of Hong Kong)
+(Retained Imports = Gross Imports into Hong Kong - Ře-exports out of Hong Kong)

 - Hong Kong is a mature and sophisticated market with a growing demand for gourmet foods.
 At the same time, most Hong Kong shoppers are price conscious consumers looking for "value for money" products.
 The continuous influx of tourists and capital contributed to the economic growth in Hong Kong.
-As a result, the demand for food imports continued to grow in 2011.
-Major import items included red meats, fruits, poultry meat, seafood and tree nuts. - Thanks to the fast-growing economy and consumer affluence, total retained imports of consumer-oriented agricultural products (COAP) and Seafood products in Hong Kong grew by 21% in 2011. - The U.S. consolidated its position as the largest supplier of COAP and Seafood products to Hong Kong in 2011.
-Retained imports of these products from China and the U.S. in 2011 reached US\$2.7 billion and US\$1.7 billion, representing market shares of 21% and 13% respectively. - Hong Kong's status as a gateway for trade with other markets in the region is increasingly opening up greater avenues for U.S. high value food products.
-In 2011, Hong Kong imported over US\$18 billion COAP and Seafood from the world and re-exported 28% of these products.
-(Source: Hong Kong Census and Statistics Department).
+As a result, the demand for food imports continued to grow in 2012.
+Major import items included red meats, fruits, poultry meat, seafood and tree nuts. - Thanks to the growing economy and consumer affluence, total retained imports of consumer-oriented agricultural products (COAP) and Seafood products in Hong Kong managed to grow by 4% in 2012. - The U.S. consolidated its position as the largest supplier of COAP and Seafood products to Hong Kong in 2012.
+Retained imports of these products from China and the U.S. in 2012 reached US\$2.3 billion and US\$2 billion, representing market shares of 18% and 15% respectively. - Hong Kong's status as a gateway for trade with other markets in the region is increasingly opening up greater avenues for U.S. high value food products.
+In 2012, Hong Kong imported over US\$18 billion COAP and Seafood from the world and re-exported 29% of these products.